telerik/blazor-docs/components/treeview/events.md

 ## SelectedItemsChanged

 The `SelectedItemsChanged` event fires when the [selection]({%slug treeview-selection-overview%}) is enabled and the user clicks on a new item.

+## Drag Events

+The TreeView enhances the drag and drop functionality through a few fundamental drag events:
+* The `DragStart` event is triggered when the user starts dragging a node.
+* The `OnDrag` event is triggered every few hundred milliseconds as a node is being dragged by the user.
+* The `DragEnd` event fires when a drag operation is ended by releasing a mouse button.
+* The `OnDrop` event fires when the user drops a node into a new location.

+Review the [drag and drop]({%slug treeview-drag-drop-overview%}) article for more details and examples on how he drag events work and what you can do with them

 ## Example